dfberry/github-octokit-api/packages/health-check/README.md

-# Use a GITHUB_TOKEN or PAT to collect repo summaries
+# GitHub Health Check Tool

+A tool to collect repository data and generate health reports using GitHub's API.

 ## Local development